zydou/arti/doc/dev/notes/dirauth-sketch.md

 (In practice there may be, during the transition, more than one relevant Arti consensus method and possibly more than one relevant C Tor consensus method.)

+### Rationale, dirauth upgrade impact

+Arti dirauth is not going to be a drop-in replacement for C Tor dirauth.
+While we'll aim to minimise unnecessary changes, it will interact with the operating system somewhat differently, be configured somewhat differently, and there will be possible complications involving key management.

+So the upgrade process for each dirauth will involve human work by the operator, and carries some risk.
+It is likely to involve some downtime.

+Attempting to do this near-simultaneously for all dirauths has a big coordination problem and risks a long outage.

+Ideally dirauth upgrades would be staggered, to maximise availability and minimise risk.